MorphiaOrg/.github/CODE_OF_CONDUCT.md

 ## Morphia Contact information

-- To report an issue, CoC reports should be sent to `report@PROJECT-mailing-list`.
+- To report an issue, CoC reports should be sent to `project-morphia@commonhaus.org`.
 We will follow [CF CoC procedures][coc-reports] when handling CoC reports.
 - To [escalate an issue][coc-escalation], reports should be sent to the [`coc-escalation` mailing list][CONTACTS.yaml] for review by the [Code of Conduct Panel (COCP)][cocp].

 [cocp]: https://www.commonhaus.org/policies/code-of-conduct/#code-of-conduct-panel "Code of Conduct Panel"